alexjsteffen/ttsrs/README.md

 **Overview**
 -----------

 The ai-tts.rs project provides a command-line tool for generating spoken audio from text files using OpenAI's text-to-speech (TTS) API.
+It is based on a similar Python script.

 **Usage**
 --------